CTOpenData/data-sharing-playbook/1_enabling-data-sharing.md

 * Describe all of the datasets for which your agency is responsible
 * Contain information on how each of the datasets was collected
 * Define the individual fields in each of the datasets
+* Indicate levels of access for each of the datasets, including which data is alreaddy open, which data is restricted, and which should not be used, or is not available

 ## Document metadata.